dysoxor/INFO-H304_projet/README.md

 # INFO-H304_projet
-project info-H304 2019-2020 written by Andrey Sobolevsky, Franck Trouillez et Tristan Smeesters
+project info-H304 2019-2020 written by Andrey Sobolevsky, Franck Trouillez and Tristan Smeesters

 The final version of codes is in the 'FINAL_WORK' folder which contains also a 'README' explaining how execute the code.
 The alignment is calculated with Smith-Waterman algorithm and optimised with threads and SIMD.
 Result files (.txt) of P00533, Q9Y6V0 and P07327 are available in the folder.